bric3/jd-intellij/README.md

 1. Download the project from Bitbucket.
 2. Import it on IntelliJ IDEA.
 3. Create a new configuration with the type "plugin".
+Don't forget to set up an _IntelliJ IDEA Plugin SDK_.
 4. Run the new configuration.
 5. Copy native library on the sandbox folder if needed.